David is the author of the Duncan Cochrane series of political thrillers about a successful businessman who learns the price of ambition.

 Book three, They Tell Me You Are Brutal, resumes another two years later as a saboteur kills five people with a pain reliever.
 Duncan must pursue this terrorist as he tries to contain a leak of his shameful family secret and run for reelection.
 To read the opening chapter, click Here.

 The latest book, They Tell Me You Are Cunning, follows Duncan after he’s left office.
 Despite his pledge to stay out of sight and out of politics, allegations of police brutality and false confession pull him back into the spotlight.
 He must investigate the case of a man sentenced to death and protect his own son from the prison system.
-To read the opening chapter, click Here.
+To read the opening chapter, click Here, or hear it read aloud by a terrific local actor on Mysteryrat’s Maze Podcast.

 To read an interview with David about book four, go to The Rap Sheet.